 After this incident, I was waiting for the bus to take us to the central train station so I started to chat with some Serbian guys (Serbs are very warm people by the way and you can immediately become a friend with them) so I told them about what happened and I was so angry about it but their reaction was so funny so someone said “Chill, bro.
 We’re used to it!”.
 That was so funny but sad at the same time and it reminded me of myself a few years ago and of some of my Arab friends who are still willing to accept the bad treatment as long as they’re allowed to get in.

-Here comes my favourite section of my blogs as here I can write about my thoughts freely without a need to mention any locations, timelines, or any other details.
-I generally enjoyed my trip to Serbia but I wish I had more time to visit more countries in the region such as Bosnia, Albania, and Croatia.
+Here comes my favourite section of my blogs, as here I can write about my thoughts freely without mentioning any locations, timelines, or other details.
+I generally enjoyed my trip to Serbia, but I wish I had more time to visit more countries in the region, such as Bosnia, Albania, and Croatia.
 The Balkans is a very interesting and beautiful region and you certainly need time to get the best out of it.

 I liked many things about Serbia; the people are extremely nice, welcoming, and friendly.
 They’re very warm too.
 They’re Slavic people but they smile more than Russians and Ukrainians.
 Serbs are generally patriotic but very kind.
 To stay a friend with everybody and to avoid getting in trouble, avoid talking about politics there, especially about Kosovo as it’s a very sensitive topic for them.
 People speak English fluently there; almost everybody I met spoke good English except the older generations who grew up in former Yugoslavia and because there was almost no language barrier, I was able to chat with more strangers than I did in my visits to Russia, Ukraine, Belarus, and other former USSR countries.